pyenv/pyenv/COMMANDS.md

       2.6.8
     * 2.7.6 (set by /home/yyuu/.pyenv/version)

-To install the latest version of Python without giving a specific version use the `:latest` syntax.
+You can also install the latest version of Python in a specific version line by supplying a prefix instead of a complete name:

+    $ pyenv install 3.10

+See the [`pyenv latest` documentation](#pyenv-latest) for details on prefix resolution.

+An older option is to use the `:latest` syntax.
 For example, to install the latest patch version for Python 3.8 you could do:

     pyenv install 3.8:latest